PHASELIS: Journal of Interdisciplinary Mediterranean Studies

 The relevant author should ensure that all appropriate joint authors (according to the definition set out above) and inappropriate joint authors are not included in the list of authors and verify that all joint authors have seen and approved the final version of the article and agreed to it being published.
 Applications to the journal should only be made once these approvals have been obtained.

 Multiple, Unnecessary and Simultaneous Publications

 In general, an article which presents studies which are fundamentally the same should not be published in more than one journal.
 The submission of the same article to more than one journal constitutes unethical publishing behaviour and cannot be accepted.
+Moreover, withdrawal of articles publishing process of which are still continuing, whether with a justified reason or not, will also be evaluated within this scope.
 They result in the loss of additional time and energy for the journal and referees.
 Therefore, it will be deemed that any applications by the relevant author(s) to the Phaselis: Journal of Interdisciplinary Mediterranean Studies are not suitable for acceptance for a period of 5 years.